iseekwonderful/PyPathway/docs/markdowns/propagation.md

 # Network Propagation
-this module implements three algorithms: `random walk`, `random walk with restart` and `heat kernel`.
-The implementation of this module is according to paper
+This module implements three algorithms: `random walk`, `random walk with restart` and `heat kernel`.
+The implementation of this module based on the paper
 > Network propagation: a universal amplifier of genetic associations

-All these method start with a vector = |V| and simulate the heat diffuse process in the network. the difference between these methods are list in the following table (from above paper).
+All these method start with a vector = |V| and simulate the heat diffuse process in the network. the difference between these methods are list in the following table (figure from above paper).

 ![](/Users/yangxu/PyPathway/docs/markdowns/images/propagation/propagation_overview.png)